Student Loan Borrower Assisstance

 Getting Out of Default

-Right now there are three ways to get your loans out of default:
+Right now, there are only two ways to get your loans out of default if you can’t pay the debt in full:

 • complete a loan rehabilitation, or